kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 This subcommand is used after installation or process stops.

-This subcommand stops any running kubesteallar controllers and then starts them all.
+This subcommand stops any running kubestellar controllers and then starts them all.
 It also does the same thing as `kubestellar init`.

 ### KubeStellar stop